UsabilityEngineering/Whirlpool/README.md

 # Whirlpool: Laundry Device

 The problem space we chose to work on is laundry.
-Everybody hates doing laundry, so our goal is create a new device that makes doing laundry easier and more efficient.
+Everybody hates doing laundry, so our goal is create a new application that makes doing laundry easier and more efficient.
+The purpose of our product is to allow users to reserve laundry machines, track their laundry progress, and to make their overall laundry experience a better one.

 ## Team Members